Ares-Developers/Ares-docs/new/hijackers.rst

   between the controller and the unit will be broken when the hijacker enters.
   Otherwise the hijacker cannot steal the unit.
 Defaults to :value:`yes`.
 :tagdef:`[InfantryType]VehicleThief.OneTime=boolean`
-  Whether the vehicle thief will be consumed in the procees of capturing a unit.
+  Whether the vehicle thief will be consumed in the process of capturing a unit.
   Otherwise the hijacker will emerge when the captured unit is destroyed.
 In every case the hijacker will be reimbursed when the unit is grinded.
 Defaults to :tag:`no`.